 Global Payments Review

-- Good for international merchants
+- Broad support for international merchants

-- Interchange-plus pricing offered
+- Interchange-plus pricing available

-- No pricing disclosures on website
+- No pricing disclosures on the website

 - Early termination fee